bappasahabapi/Redux-Simple-todo-Application/README.md

 # Simple Todo Application
         1. Setting Up the project
-        2. Difining the actions
+        2. Difining the actions for todo slice and filter slice
-        3. Difining Reducer todo slice
+        3. Difining Reducer for  todo slice
         4. store setup

 ### 🟩Install